Tox-Archive/Tox-OSX/README.md

 ![tox messenger](https://cloud.githubusercontent.com/assets/2057765/5236781/1344dc32-784f-11e4-937a-15a655c79389.jpg)

-« Tox for OS X » is the official Tox client for Mac OS X systems.
-It aim to be simple, fast and beautifully Yosemite-friendly.
+« Tox for OS X » is the official Tox client for Mac OS X systems written in Objective-C. It aim to be secure, simple, fast and beautifully Yosemite-friendly.

 Todo
 -------